CaballeroRAR/CaballeroRAR/README.md

-# Greetings, I'm Gabriel | Data Scientist
+# Greetings, I'm Edgar | Data Scientist (worked 8 years as an Architect)

 Completed the Data Science Bootcamp at TripleTen.
 Interested in machine learning, exploratory data analysis, data visualization, in FINANCE, PHARMACEUTICS and ECOMMERCE